mvysny/vaadin-on-kotlin/docs/databases.md

 ```

 Of course the `PersonDept` will not be an entity (since it's not represented by a single Table and cannot
-be saved nor deleted), hence it does not implement the `Entity` interface.
-Since `Dao` interface is only
+be saved nor deleted), hence it does not implement the `KEntity` interface.
+Since `Dao` class is only
 applicable to entities, we can't reuse the `Dao`-induced finders.

 To load instances of this particular class, we will need to write our own finder methods.
 We will directly